objectobjectt/adya_mcp_hackathon/mcp_servers_documentation/GITHUB/credentials.md

-# WordPress MCP Server Credentials
+# GITHUB MCP Server Credentials

 ## Overview
 This document provides instructions on obtaining and structuring the credentials needed to connect the GITHUB MCP Server in the Vanij Platform.